getsolus/solus-appstream-data/README.md

     Once again, the .desktop must simply be installed to `/usr/share/applications/com.abisource.AbiWord.desktop`

+  Appstream generation generally also fails when the xml file specifies a icon (especially remote), e.g.

+    `<icon type="remote" width="128" height="128">https://raw.githubusercontent.com/tkashkin/GameHub/e380a848b89498904e96e73fa72a07aa823151ce/data/icon/128.svg?</icon>`

+    Simply, removing the icon tag from the xml file and ensuring the desktop id matches the desktop filename on disk will generally fix the generation.

 - There may be other veto reasons of course, it's your job to look through the appstream xml file as well as desktop file to try and determine them.

 ### Testing Individual Packages